jessklein/cannalot/README.md

 ### Prerequisites

 - PHP 7.4 or higher
+- Node.js 16+ (for Sass compilation)
-- MySQL 5.7 or higher
+- MySQL 5.7 or higher (optional - can use file storage)
 - Web server (Apache/Nginx)

 ### Setup Steps